Skip to main content

 Reasoning Engine

-Actions are pretty powerful, right?
-They’re the building blocks of a copilot, the animating force behind your new AI assistant.
-But how does a copilot know when to launch these actions during conversations with an end user?
+Topics and actions are pretty powerful, right?
+They’re the building blocks of a copilot, the animating force behind your new AI agent.
+But how does a copilot know when to launch these topics during conversations with an end user?
 Let’s meet the reasoning engine behind Einstein Copilot.

 When a user launches Einstein Copilot and starts a conversation, they want to ask a question or enter an instruction.
 Behind the scenes, the reasoning engine works with the LLM to carry out the request.
 Here’s what it does.

-• Interprets the user’s request and determines their intent.
+• Interprets the user's request and classifies the utterance into a topic.

-• Dynamically builds a plan for accomplishing the user’s goal.
+• Iteratively builds plans for accomplishing the user's goal.

-• Finds and launches the right action or set of actions to achieve the goal.
+• Finds and launches the right topics and actions to achieve the goal.

 Time for Action